« Visit Fantastic Pest Control

 There exists the general misconception that once you see the holes in the wood, it means the woodworm has grown up and has left the nest.

-What is the Difference Between Woodworm and Termites?
+What is the difference between woodworm and termites?

 Termites and woodworms both eat wood and are equally devastating, but making a difference between the two is the first step towards coming up with the appropriate solution.

-Unlike woodworms, termites do not bore visible holes in the wooden furniture, which is why it’s harder to detect them until there are more obvious signs.
+Unlike woodworms, termites do not bore visible holes in wooden furniture, which is why it’s harder to detect them until there are more obvious signs.

 Are you dealing with a pest infestation?